Transforming Digital Experiences Through Research and Strategy

 The Challenge:

-Overhaul the school’s website to strengthen its brand as a leader in environmental research, improve prospective student conversion, and streamline user flows.
+Yale's School of the Environment needed to overhaul its website to strengthen its brand as a leader in environmental research, improve prospective student conversion, and streamline user flows for multiple audiences including students, faculty, and researchers.

 My Role:

-Designed and deployed student surveys to inform ethnographic interviews.
+Designed and deployed student surveys to inform recruitment strategy for ethnographic interviews

-Conducted interviews to assess competitors, websites, and messaging.
+Conducted interviews to assess competitive websites, messaging effectiveness, and decision-making factors

-Created and tested new sitemaps and page shell designs with users.
+Created and tested new sitemaps and page designs with users to validate strategic direction

 Impact:

-Delivered a strategic roadmap that elevated the school’s brand visibility and improved site usability for prospective students and researchers.
+Delivered a strategic roadmap that elevated the school's brand visibility, improved site usability for prospective students and researchers, and positioned Yale School of the Environment to attract top talent in environmental science and policy.

 Dartmouth Tuck School of Business – Advanced Management Program (AMP)